JudeDIY/Airbnb-Cost-Prediction-Capstone-Project-/README.md

 Business Recommendation:

-By Using this Airbnb New York dataset we are predicting that the price suggested by Airbnb is cost effective or expensive.
+By Using this Airbnb New York dataset we are predicting that the price suggested by Airbnb is cost effective or expensive respective to each hotel locations.
 Thus XG Boost Performs Better With and Without Feature Engineering.